 - By highlighting edu-taining clinicians in the public sphere.

 Perception is reality and, right now, there aren’t nearly enough active mental health clinicians on television, digital media, or print.
 Mental health topics can be complex, so having trained clinicians who can translate into the public square helps mental health feel more accessible and relatable.
-It’s why we launched Mental Health Office Hours and are building the MHint network.
-While we have big names that have done so (Brene Brown), there are accessible experts right in your neighborhood!
+It’s why we launched Mental Health Office Hours.
+While we have big names that have done similarly (shoutout Brené Brown), there are accessible experts right in your neighborhood!

 - By reintegrating mental health into our modern lifestyle.

 Our biological, psychological, and social aspects of existence influence the world around us.
 Vice versa, the world affects us through those three domains.
 Learning to recognize patterns of thoughts, feelings, and behaviors and integrate those within the communities we live only strengthens our society and improves our collective quality of living.
 Mindfulness integrated into everyday life will allow us to remain centered and grounded on what’s actually true.